chemle/emle-engine/doc/source/training.rst

 Training
 ========

 Training of custom ``EMLE`` models can be performed with the ``emle-train`` executable.
-It requires a tarball with the reference QM calculations with the same naming convention as used one for :ref:`ref_analysis`, with the difference that only gas phase calculations are required and dipolar polarizabilies must be present.
+It requires a tarball with the reference QM calculations with the same naming convention as used one for :ref:`error analysis <ref_analysis>`, with the difference that only gas phase calculations are required and dipolar polarizabilies must be present.

 Simple usage: